 This course provides the foundation for GIS students to approach programming problems in an intuitive, realistic and logical fashion.
-Students use the latest Java IDEs to develop programs that manipulate GIS data and implement GIS concepts.
+Students use the latest IDEs to develop programs that manipulate GIS data and implement GIS concepts.
 This course covers such additional topics as arrays, complex data structures and file output.

 Upon successful completion, the student will be able to:

 Create form and console applications using an Interactive Development Environment (IDE).

 Use both simple and complex variables to store and retrieve GIS related data.